lvl7wizard/lvl7wizard/README.md

-# Hey, I'm Dave
+# Hello, I'm Dave

-* 🧱 I'm a Developer and Musician based in Sheffield, UK
+* I'm a Developer and Musician based in Sheffield, UK
-* 🌱 I'm currently working in QA using Java, Selenium, and Jenkins